egardner/sjma-50x50/content/foulkes/foulkesquote.md

-**Llyn Foulkes**
+---
+title: Llyn Foulkes

-United States, b.
+subtitle: United States, b.
 1934
+weight: 370
+type: artist
+epub: false
+grid: type-e
+slug: .
+---

-I’ve learned a lot about art since I was seventeen.
+>I’ve learned a lot about art since I was seventeen.
 Not who is who, or who knows who, or who is making a scene.
 I think I’m pretty sure \[that\] what makes real art comes from deep inside.
 Not hippity-hop to get to the top or learning to swallow your pride.[^1]

 [^1]: Tamar Halpern and Chris Quilty, *Llyn Foulkes One Man Band* (Los Angeles: Kino Lorber, 2016), film.